 The process and workflow for developing new analytics has been streamlined and now operates seamlessly.
 The target operations environment is abstracted and replicated in virtual workspaces, improving test accuracy, repeatability and analytics portability.

 The virtual workspaces provide developers with their own data and tools environments so they can work independently without impacting operations or each other.
 Workspaces also contain libraries of services and other components encouraging reuse.
 Workspaces feature automated, orchestrated pipelines which can be context sensitive and run by a scheduler.
 Creation of new analytics often involves developing incremental derivatives of existing components and pipelines instead of “writing from scratch.”
 The workspaces are also tightly coupled with version control, so all source files and artifacts required for operations are inherently centralized, versioned and secured.
-Data scientists can share work with each or forward analytics for production deployment with minimal rekeying and manual steps.
+Data scientists can share work with each other or forward analytics for production deployment with minimal rekeying and manual steps.
 Cycle time shrinks from months to days or hours.

 DataOps utilizes process and workflow automation to improve and facilitate communication and coordination within a team and between the groups in the data organization.
 DataOps restructures data analytics pipelines as services (or microservices) that create a robust, transparent, efficient, repeatable analytics process that unifies all development and operations workflows.
 It enables teams to work independently, according to the iteration cadence appropriate to their toolchain, and then, with minimal manual steps, brings their work together into a unified whole for delivery to customers.